sparkflows/sparkflows-docs/docs/tutorials/data-exploration/visualizations.rst

 Graphing Count of Orders by Status
 ------------------------

 We use the ``Graph Group by Column`` processor to visually gauge the profile of our data.
+In this case we can visually inspect the status of orders to make sure orders are being processed and shipped properly with no bottle-necks.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^